foreverfl/vscode/docs/python/tutorial-django.md

 1. Set a breakpoint at the first line of code in the `hello_there` function (`now = datetime.now()`) by doing any one of the following:

-   - With the cursor on that line, press `kb(editor.debug.action.toggleBreakpoint)`, or,
+   - With the cursor on that line, press `F9`, or,
    - With the cursor on that line, select the **Run** > **Toggle Breakpoint** menu command, or,
    - Click directly in the margin to the left of the line number (a faded red dot appears when hovering there).